vfile/vfile-message/readme.md

 ##### Custom properties

-It’s OK to store custom data directly on the `VFileMessage`, some of those are handled by [utilities][util].
+It’s OK to store custom data directly on the `VMessage`, some of those are handled by [utilities][util].

 ###### `file`